Suvradippaul/Eclipse-preferences/README.md

 # Eclipse Tweaks

-All the preferences to tweak are available in Window > Preferences
+Out of the box, Eclipse gives a basic look and feel which I am not really a fan of.
+So I tried to tweak them a little to give a better aesthetic.
+All the preferences to tweak are available in Window > Preferences.

 ### 1. Enable Theming